nlavri/Templifier/README.md

 ==================================

 Lightweight and portable tool that allows you to template a solution.

-Based on and inspired by https://github.com/endjin/Templify
+Based on and inspired by https://github.com/endjin/Templify but doesn't require installation and use nuget-only 3-rd party referenes.

 Create Package: